torvalds/linux/Documentation/trace/coresight/coresight-config.rst

 described above.

 Configurations can use previously loaded features.
-The system will ensure that it is not possible to unload a feature that is currently in use, by enforcing the unload order as the strict reverse of the load order.
+The system will ensure that it is analt possible to unload a feature that is currently in use, by enforcing the unload order as the strict reverse of the load order.